Who knew “.1” could deliver so much

-Enter LEED v4.1: LEED v4.1 is not a full version change, but rather an incremental update to the LEED rating systems.
-LEED v4.1 will be our most inclusive and transparent platform to date.
+Enter LEED v4.1: LEED v4.1 will be our most inclusive and transparent platform to date.
 That’s because our most important requirement for adoption will come from our most valuable resource of all—you!

-- Bigger: LEED v4.1 is for all – it is more inclusive and allows projects to earn LEED points through building performance monitoring via the Arc platform.
+- Bigger: LEED v4.1 is for all – it is more inclusive with updated referenced standards and allows projects to earn LEED points through building performance monitoring.

-- Stronger: LEED v4.1 continues to drive performance.
-In fact, performance outcomes are fully integrated into LEED v4.1 so that you can measure performance on an ongoing basis.
+- Stronger: LEED v4.1 continues to drive performance, fully integrating performance outcomes supported by new methodologies and a simple data-driven path so that you can measure performance on an ongoing basis.

 - Bolder: Lessons learned from those in the market using LEED v4 and over the last twenty years have led us to take a deeper look at existing buildings, residential projects and cities to develop unique solutions that address unique markets.

-As a first step in launching LEED v4.1, we’ve released a beta version of the LEED rating system for Existing Buildings.
+The first step in launching LEED v4.1 included a version of the LEED rating system for existing buildings.